Histamine Intolerance and Gut Health

 Foods that Trigger Histamine

-Some foods naturally contain more histamine than others, and some foods cause mast cells to release histamine.
-Here are some examples:
+Some foods naturally contain more histamine than others, and certain foods can trigger the release of histamine from mast cells.
+Some examples include:

 Alcohol (wine, beer, champagne)